kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 takes too many resources or restarts nodes), it is labeled `[Serial]`, and should be run in serial as part of a separate suite.

-  - `[Disruptive]`: If a test restarts components that might cause other tests to fail or break the cluster completely, it is labeled `[Disruptive]`.
+  - `[Disruptive]`: If a test may impact workloads that it didn't create, it should be marked as `[Disruptive]`.
+Examples of disruptive behavior include, but are not limited to, restarting components or tainting nodes.
 Any `[Disruptive]` test is also assumed to qualify for the `[Serial]` label, but need not be labeled as both.
 These tests are not run against soak clusters to avoid restarting components.